-What Does It Mean To Be Certified Organic?
+What Does it Mean to Be Certified Organic?

 In fact, many companies include the word organic in their company name or product branding and falsely claim, or imply, that their ingredients are organic.

-What Certified Organic means?
+What Does Certified Organic Mean?

 It also means a company has to adhere to very strict standards, with an auditing process that is there to protect the customer.
 It's an ironclad guarantee that what the customer buys is absolutely 100% organic.